Battle of Maipú: Outcome

+Commemoration

-The historic victory is marked yearly every 5 April with a joint civil-military parade in Maipu, where the battle occurred (this day is Armor Day for the Chilean Army).
+The historic victory is marked yearly every 5 April with a joint civil-military parade in Maipú, where the battle occurred (this day is Armor Day for the Chilean Army).
 A living history event at the last Sunday of April ends a month of national festivities in honor of the victory.
+O'Higgins and San Martín embraced after the battle, an event commemorated as the "Abrazo de Maipú" (Hug of Maipú) in Argentina and Chile.
+An Antarctic refuge is named after the embrace.